Click here for the updated QR code handout for quick access to this page.

 UniteCT Rental and Utility Payment Assistance: The Department of Housing and State of Connecticut have developed UniteCT to help provide rental and utility payment assistance to qualified Connecticut households financially impacted by the COVID-19 pandemic.
 All applications must be made online and the portal is now open and accessible through any computer or smartphone.
 To see if you qualify, click here or on these links for more details in English and Spanish.

 State of CT Homeless Prevention Resource: In response to the COVID-19 pandemic, the State of Connecticut has created a program to prevent individuals and families from becoming homeless.
 Click here for more details in English and Spanish.

 HAVEN Free Clinic List of Resources: Click here to view a list of resources related to many different topics that was compiled by the Social Services Department at HAVEN.
 Topics include: finance, education, food assistance, housing, energy assistance and much more.

 Community Action Agency of New Haven (CAANH): CAANH provides emergency assistance to families as well as ending long term generational poverty.
 Their services include energy assistance, homelessness support, a diaper bank and much more.
 Click here to access their website for more details on all their programs.

 United Way of Greater New Haven: The United Way of Greater New Haven website features a Community Resources page that includes local information on where to access food, education, financial, health and other resources.
 Click here to access that page directly.

-Free Tax Preparation Assistance Information Available after January 19: United Way 2-1-1 has compiled information on tax services on their website that will be available after January 19.
-Click here or dial 2-1-1 (option 3, then 6) only after January 19th, 2021.
+Free Tax Preparation Assistance Information: United Way 2-1-1 has compiled information on tax services on their website.
+Click here or dial 2-1-1 (option 3, then 6).